Brex wants to replace startup bank accounts with Brex Cash – TechCrunch

 Code-named “Gemini,” Brex today announced a new product designed to replace and improve the functionality of traditional bank accounts.
 Brex Cash, as it will be known publicly, is a business cash management account integrated with the Brex Card, a corporate card for startups launched in 2018.

 Brex tells us they’ve built the core banking infrastructure from scratch, allowing the company to forgo third-party processing fees and provide a much-needed tech infusion to antiquated banking systems.
-In partnership with Boston’s Radius Bank, Brex Cash will allow customers to send payments quickly and easily with no fees attached.
+In partnership with Boston’s Radius Bank, Brex Cash will allow customers to send payments quickly and easily with no transaction fees attached.
 Rather, Brex plans to reward its users for making or receiving payments using Brex Cash with points redeemable for cash back, travel and air miles.
-Customers will also receive 1.6% interest on deposits.
+Customers will also receive 1.6% yield on deposits.

 It’s not a bank, but in practice, it can replace a bank, says Brex co-founder and co-chief executive officer Henrique Dubugras .